tartley/colorama/README.rst

 Note that REVERSE and UNDERLINE require Windows 10, they don't have any effect on Windows 7 or 8.

+``BRIGHT_OFF`` is included because it's a valid ANSI sequence.
+It will do the same thing as ``NORMAL``, on Windows.

+On some terminals, it will produce a double underline.

 ``Style.RESET_ALL`` resets foreground, background, and brightness.
 Colorama will perform this reset automatically on program exit.